Jock Kinneir: Career

 In 1957 Anderson was appointed chairman of the government committee formed to design signs for the new British motorway network.
 The objective was to produce signs that could be read at speed.
 Kinneir was commissioned as the designer.
 Kinneir and Calvert developed a new typeface for this commission, based on Akzidenz Grotesk.
 This typeface was later named Transport.
 It was first used for the Preston By-pass in 1958.
 The original road sign maquettes (models) produced by Kinneir and Calvert for a presentation to the Ministry of Transport are now held at the St Bride Library, a print and typographical library in London.

 T. G. Usborne, the Ministry of Transport official in charge of the Anderson Committee, then formed a new committee under Sir Walter Worboys to review signage on all other British roads, in addition to motorways.
-In 1964 Kinnear made Margaret Calvert a partner and renamed his practice Kinneir Calvert Associates.
+In 1964 Kinneir made Margaret Calvert a partner and renamed his practice Kinneir Calvert Associates.
 The partnership devised a code of carefully chosen shapes and colours that largely complied with the protocol proposed by the 1949 UN World Conference on Road and Motor Transport.

 Kinneir and Calvert then later completed other design projects.
 They introduced the Rail Alphabet typeface for British Rail.
 They also worked for hospitals, the Army and for other airports.